 Phishing normally happens online, through email, instant messaging, and fake websites.
 These are used to get bank account information, credit card numbers, passwords, and other log-in credentials.

 There are many kinds of phishing attacks.
 Below are the most common ways that you might encounter as a consumer.

 However, that link instead goes to a fake website that looks exactly like the real one.
-When the victim logs-in, their username and password is now compromised.
+When the victim logs in, their username and password are now compromised.

 Victims can also receive file attachments, either via email or instant message.
 When it’s clicked, malware (malicious software) could install itself on the computer or mobile phone.

 When that happens, the malware can now search for personal information in the device.
 And then sent to the scammer while the device is connected to the Internet.

 Most of the time, these emails or instant messages come from a stranger.
 However, it is now more common to receive them from a known contact or friend, which have most likely been victimized as well.